gallettilance/gallettilance.github.io/_deliverables/00_kick-off.md

    4. What are potential limitations of the project?
    5. What are your next steps?
 Divide tasks amongst the team
 4. Submit all of the following information as a PR to your team’s branch on github.
 (Add your TPM and TA as reviewers!)
-5. Submit the Weekly Scrum report to the gradescope and upload to google drive.